Regina Criminal Lawyer Logo

 Sexual Interference

-Sexual interference refers to the act of touching, either directly or indirectly with any part of the body or an object, the body of a person under the age of 16 for a sexual purpose.
+Sexual Interference involves touching, directly or indirectly, the body of a person under the age of 16 for a sexual purpose, using any part of the body or an object.

 Invitation to Sexual Touching

-Invitation to sexual touching is a criminal offence that occurs when a person under the age of 16 is encouraged, counselled, or incited to touch, either directly or indirectly with any part of the body or an object, the body of any person, including themselves, for a sexual purpose.
+Invitation to Sexual Touching occurs when a person under the age of 16 is encouraged or incited to touch, directly or indirectly, their own body or another’s body for a sexual purpose.

 Sexual Exploitation

-Under Section 153(1) of the Criminal Code, it is a criminal offence for a person in a position of trust or authority towards a young person to touch them or encourage them to touch others for a sexual purpose.
+Sexual exploitation, under Section 153(1) of the Criminal Code, occurs when someone in a position of trust or authority touches or encourages a young person to touch others for a sexual purpose.

 Procuring Sexual Services

-Procuring sexual services is the act of enticing or coercing someone to provide sexual services in exchange for money, drugs, or other incentives.
-This behaviour is considered a criminal offence under Section 286.3 of the Criminal Code.
-Additionally, concealing or harbouring a person who sells sexual services for payment or exercising control over their movements are also considered crimes.
+Procuring Sexual Services is the act of enticing or coercing someone to provide sexual services in exchange for money, drugs, or other benefits.
+This includes controlling or harbouring individuals engaged in sex work, as outlined in Section 286.3 of the Criminal Code.

 Voyeurism